Skip to Content

 Filtering Ultraviolet Radiation

 As mentioned, UV radiation can be filtered.
+(As noted above, LEDs do not emit UV radiation and do not need UV filters.)
 UV-filtering films for windows, exhibit cases, glass fronted cabinets, etc., are flexible and adhere to glass, acrylic, or polycarbonate.
 Filters vary in the wavelengths of UV radiation they block, as well as the amount they are able to block.
 Filters can be clear or tinted (filtering visible light as well) and many can act as insulation from solar heat gain.
 UV-filtering film is most effective if it covers the surface it is placed on completely so that all light passes through it.
-For information on acceptable window films and how they age, as well as many helpful charts of the different manufacturers’ films, see “UV-Blocking Window Films for Use in Museums – Revisited” in the Western Association for Art Conservation (WAAC) Newsletter, listed in the Resources.
+High-quality UV-filtering films can remain effective for approximately 15-20 years, depending on geographic location.
+The only way to determine if the film is still filtering is to measure the transmitted light with a UV meter.

 • in place of window glass (if fire regulations allow);